Javascript is not enabled.

 What happens to Medigap when I return to work?

 The rules are tricky.
-You must have Medicare Part A and Part B to have a Medicare supplement insurance policy, better known as Medigap.
-If you choose to stop Part B when you return to work, you’ll have to drop your Medigap policy, too.
+You must have Medicare Part A and Part B to have a Medigap supplement insurance policy.
+If you choose to stop Part B when you return to work, you’ll have to drop your Medigap policy.

-Be aware that you may have a difficult time getting Medigap coverage again when you reenroll in Medicare after you leave your job.
-When you’re 65 or older, you have a federal right to buy any Medigap policy in your area, regardless of preexisting conditions, within six months of enrolling in Part B. That’s a one-time guarantee.
+When you’re 65 or older, you have a federal right to buy any Medigap policy in your area, regardless of preexisting medical conditions, within six months of enrolling in Part B. That’s a one-time guarantee.

-If you drop Part B because you get a new job and reenroll in Part B later, you generally don’t get a new Medigap guaranteed issue period.
+But if you drop Part B because you get a new job and reenroll in Part B later, you typically lose a new Medigap guaranteed issue period.
 That means insurers could deny coverage or charge more if you have preexisting conditions.
 Some states have guaranteed issue rules that differ from federal regulations.

 Small businesses.
-If you have health insurance from your job that’s secondary to Medicare, which is often the case for businesses with fewer than 20 employees, you may want to drop your Medigap coverage even though you aren’t dropping Medicare.
+If you have health insurance from your job that’s secondary to Medicare, you may want to drop your Medigap coverage even though you aren’t dropping Medicare.
 Your employer’s coverage will fill in the gaps.

-After you leave employment and lose that coverage, you will have 63 days to select a Medigap policy and have guaranteed issue rights.
+After you leave employment and lose that coverage, you'll have 63 days to select a Medigap policy and have guaranteed issue rights.
 This can happen only if your employer’s coverage is secondary to Medicare.

-What happens to MA or Part D if I work?
+What happens to MA or Part D if I drop Part B?

-For Medicare Advantage, you also need to have both Part A and Part B, so you must drop that coverage if you stop Part B. After you leave your job, you’ll have two months to get a Medicare Advantage plan if you want a private plan rather than original Medicare.
+For Medicare Advantage, you also need to have both Part A and Part B, so you'll have to drop that coverage if you stop Part B. After you leave your job, you’ll have two months to get a Medicare Advantage plan.
 Otherwise, you can sign up during open enrollment each year from Oct.
 15 to Dec.
 7.

-For Part D prescription coverage, you can keep coverage as long as you have either Part A or Part B. But you may not need that coverage if your employer offers prescription drug coverage that’s considered as good or better than Medicare’s, called “creditable coverage.”
+For Part D prescription coverage, you can keep coverage as long as you have either Part A or Part B. But you may not need that coverage if your employer offers prescription drug coverage that’s considered creditable coverage.
 You won’t pay a late enrollment penalty as long as you sign up for Part D within two months of losing that coverage.

 Keep in mind

-These high-income surcharges are based on your most recent income tax return on file — usually 2021 income for 2023 premiums, for example.
-While going back to work might not affect your premiums immediately, it could if you continue to work for several years.
+These surcharges are based on your most recent income tax return on file.
+So while going back to work might not affect your premiums immediately, it could if you continue to work for several years.

 After you retire or experience certain other life-changing events, you can ask the Social Security Administration, which handles these surcharges, to use your more recent income to reduce or eliminate the surcharge.